Platform-OS/platformos-documentation/pages/reference/custom_attributes/custom-image.md

 permalink: /reference/custom-attributes/custom-images
 ---

-Custom images are used to add one or many images to Profile, Order, Customization or Transactable.
+Custom images are used to add one or many images to Profile, Order, Customization, or Transactable.

 ## Defining